tim-band/bletchley/doc/manual.md

     }

-And now you know how ro convert to and from byte arrays as well...
+And now you know how to convert to and from byte arrays as well...

 ## Signing